ADR certificate of professional competence for drivers

 Extension of ADR certificate

 An ADR certificate is valid for 5 years.
-To extend your certificate you need take the extension exam (in Dutch).
+To extend your certificate you need take the extension exam for the basic certificate and for the supplementary certificate (in Dutch).
 If your certificate has expired, you need to take the initial exam again.

 Foreign ADR certificate